tcarland/alacritty-functions/README.md

 pip install -r requirements.txt
 ```

-- Ansible 8.5.0+ is the required minimum to install the Alacritty playbook,
+- Ansible *8.5.x* is the required minimum to install the Alacritty playbook.
-  latest recommended and tested version is **v9.3.0**.
+  The latest tested versions for these playbooks are:
+  - **v9.3.0**
+  - **v9.5.0**

 - The Bash functions require Bash 4+, with Bash 5+ being fairly standard
   on modern linux distributions.

-- The install playbook replaces the Alacritty binary in /usr/local, thus
+- The *alacritty-install* playbook replaces the *Alacritty* binary,
-  any open Alacritty sessions should be closed prior to running the playbook.
+  (typically */usr/local/bin*) thus any open Alacritty sessions
+  should be closed prior to running the playbook.

 ## Installation